 Soil moisture sensors have also been used to measure the water content of stems from vines to shrubs to trees (Clark et al. 2022; Coskun and Konukcu 2014; Matheny et al. 2015), from roots to trunks to branches to canopies (Burke et al. 2005; Green and Clothier 1995; Matheny et al. 2015; Nadler et al. 2006), and in tropical to temperate to Arctic environments (Clark et al. 2022; Fang 2017; Green et al. 2003).
-However, the majority of authors did not calibrate the EM sensors used but assumed that the FSCE calibration supplied by the manufacturer applies to wood and sawdust (Kumagai et al. 2009).
+However, the majority of authors did not calibrate the EM sensors used, but assumed that the FSCE calibration supplied by the manufacturer applies to wood and sawdust (Kumagai et al. 2009).
 As far as we are aware no studies have attempted to evaluate the performance of the various commercially-available soil EM sensors for the measurement of tree stems, logs or sawdust using the FSCE, but we assume that they are more likely to require calibration for use with wood segments and sawdust than for soil.
 As plant tissues differ from soil matrixes, it is not surprising that the use of the soil FSCE may give erroneous estimates of the water content of wood as either tree stems/logs or sawdust (He and Dyck 2013; He et al. 2016; He et al. 2021b; Irvine and Grace 1997 ).
 As it is easier to measure the water content of sawdust compared to tree stems, there is the question whether calibrating the soil sensor for the water content of sawdust (θsawdust) can be used to accurately measure the water content of stem segments (θstem), or whether different calibration curves are required for sawdust and stem segments.
 Finally, the commercially-available EM soil sensors vary in design in relation to sensor needle length that may restrict their applicability for measuring sawdust, tree stem segments, or logs.

-Therefore, the objectives of this study were (1) to evaluate the performance of nine commercially-available EM soil moisture sensors to measure θsawdust of poplar, fir, and pine at eight water contents and three bulk densities; (2) to evaluate the performance of five of the nine sensors that are easily inserted into a stem segment to measure θstem of segmented wood stems of poplar, willow, walnut, locust, and ailanthus species during drying and wetting cycles; (3) to determine whether the soil sensors can be used to measure θsawdust and/or θstem using their factory-supplied soil calibration equations; (4) to establish sensor-specific and wood specific calibration curves to better estimate θsawdust and θstem; and (5) to determine whether sawdust can be used to calibrate the water content of stem segments of trees or logs.
+Therefore, the objectives of this study were (1) to evaluate the performance of nine commercially-available EM soil moisture sensors to measure θsawdust of poplar, fir, and pine at eight water contents and three bulk densities; (2) to evaluate the performance of five of the nine sensors that are easily inserted into a stem segment to measure θstem of segmented tree stems of poplar, willow, walnut, locust, and ailanthus species during drying and wetting cycles; (3) to determine whether the soil sensors can be used to measure θsawdust and/or θstem using their factory-supplied soil calibration equations; (4) to establish sensor-specific and wood specific calibration curves to better estimate θsawdust and θstem; and (5) to determine whether sawdust can be used to calibrate the water content of stem segments of trees or logs.

 Materials and methods